 $42–$72 per month

-Besides the initial costs of getting your Birman cat set up with a litter box, bed, and other supplies, you will need to budget for some monthly costs.
-Most of these are related to keeping the litter box clean and fresh.
+Besides the initial costs of getting your Birman cat set up with a litter box, bed, and other supplies, you must budget for monthly expenses.
+Most are related to keeping the litter box clean and fresh.
 These costs can vary by the age and number of cats you have in your household.